 When I can make a recipe that doesn't require heating up the kitchen by turning on the oven in the middle of summer, it literally makes my day.
 And that's what this recipe offers.
 I cook these on the grill!
 Outside!!

-These grilled garlic green beans are absolutely delicious and pair so well with any meat.
+Both of these baked green beans and these grilled garlic green beans are absolutely delicious and pair so well with any meat.
 Sinc the grill is already on, I like to pair this vegetable with this Maple-Chipotle Grilled Salmon and my Greek Marinated Chicken recipe.
 These are tossed in fresh lemon juice and have a roasted garlic flavor in every bite.
 You can grill just about any vegetable and green beans have become one of my all-time favorites!
 This grilled green bean recipe is the perfect healthy side dish for any spring and summer day!

 ℹ️ Why This Recipe Works